slyeargin/slyeargin/README.md

 I'm a software engineer, currently working for [Hatch](https://hatchcare.com/).
-I'm working primarily with Elixir/Phoenix, Ruby/Rails, Vue.js and Next.js.
+I'm working primarily with Next.js, TypeScript, Elixir/Phoenix, and Ruby/Rails.
 In previous roles I worked in Go, Python and Erlang.
 <!--
 **slyeargin/slyeargin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.